aloistr/swisseph/readme.md

 Read LICENSE.TXT

 ### Mailing list
-We maintain a mailing list which we use to send developers information about updates, bugs etc.
+We maintain a mailing list which servers for discussion between developers and as the main support channel.
+All Swiss Ephemeris support is public.
+There is no private support by email.

 If you want to have your name added to this mailing list, please visit https://groups.io/g/swisseph